 - Imago relationship therapy explores how we unconsciously choose partners who reflect back the very things we might benefit from working on ourselves.

-- Emotionally focused therapy encourages partners to examine how communication styles or attachment experiences present themselves in interactions.
+- Emotion-focused therapy encourages partners to examine how communication styles or attachment experiences present themselves in interactions.

 - Through Internal Family Systems Therapy (IFS), individuals can learn to heal trauma and find balance by identifying the different parts of themselves, acknowledging that some parts may be overactive or ignored, and taking responsibility for their reactions and emotions.
 This often allows partners to better understand the patterns that play out in their relationship and to better understand one another.